How a leak can stop itself

-It is useful to note that two capping droplets can have the same Laplace pressure but different volumes.
-We plot $V$ vs. $P$ for the same 16 droplets in Fig. \ref{fig:PV}(c), and observe distinct upper (larger volume, $V_L$) and lower (smaller volume, $V_s$) branches that meet at a maximum pressure.
-The maximum possible Laplace pressure for a capping droplet occurs at the smallest possible radius of curvature, $R=a$, where the droplet is a hemisphere.
-All other droplets must have a larger radius of curvature, and hence a smaller Laplace pressure, but can have a larger or smaller volume, as shown schematically in Fig. S1 \cite{supplemental}.
-We derive analytic expressions for $V_L(P,a)$ and $V_s(P,a)$ \cite{supplemental} and plot these curves for $a=a_i$ (solid) and $a=a_\text{equil}$ (dotted) in Fig. \ref{fig:PV}(c).
-We see good agreement with our data, with deviations as expected both at large droplet volumes $V \gtrsim 2$ $\mu$L, where the still-axisymmetric droplet begins to wet out beyond $a_i$, and during the transition from $a_i$ to $a_\text{equil}$ for the final droplet.
+It is useful to note that two capping droplets can have the same Laplace pressure while having very different volumes, as shown schematically in supplementary Fig. S2(b-c);$^\dag$ such a pair of complementary spherical caps can be obtained by slicing a sphere of radius $R$ using a plane that intersects the original sphere over an area $\pi a^2$.
+We plot $V$ vs. $P$ for the same 16 droplets in Fig. \ref{fig:PV}(c), and indeed observe distinct upper (larger volume, $V_L$) and lower (smaller volume, $V_s$) branches that meet at a maximum pressure.
+Geometrically, all other droplets with contact radius $a$ must have a larger radius of curvature $R>a$, and hence a smaller Laplace pressure, but can have a larger or smaller volume than the hemisphere.
+Interestingly, we measure all droplets to have the same initial contact radius $a_i = 0.491 \pm 0.005$ mm when they are first created, about 20\% larger than the hole radius.
+The final capping droplet wets out further as it goes through dramatic volume changes en route to stabilizing, then equilibrates with a new constant contact radius $a_\text{equil} = 0.556 \pm 0.002$ mm.
+Noting that $V_s + V_L = \frac{4}{3}\pi R^3$, we derive analytic expressions for $V_L(P,a)$ and $V_s(P,a)$ (detailed in the Supplementary Information$^\dag$) and plot these curves for contact radii $a=a_i$ (solid) and $a=a_\text{equil}$ (dotted) in Fig. \ref{fig:PV}(c).
+We see good agreement between our data and analytic calculations, with deviations as expected both at large droplet volumes $V \gtrsim 2$ $\mu$L, where unstably growing droplets begin to wet out beyond $a_i$, and during the transition from $a_i$ to $a_\text{equil}$ for the final droplet.